gcaddick/ASHT/README.md

 Main terraform file for Account Security Hardening

-Objective:
+**Objective:**

 CloudTrail Requirements:

-    1. Enable CloudTrail
+    [x]1.
+Enable CloudTrail
-        a.
-Ensure CloudTrail is enabled in all regions
+        [x]a.
+Ensure CloudTrail is enabled in all regions [x]b.
-        b.
 Ensure CloudTrail log file validation is enabled.
-        c.
+        [x]c.
 Ensure that both management and global events are captured within CloudTrail.
-        d.
+        [x]d.
 Ensure CloudTrail logs are encrypted at rest using KMS customer managed CMKs.

-    2. Ensure CloudTrail logs are stored within an S3 bucket.
+    [x]2.
+Ensure CloudTrail logs are stored within an S3 bucket.
-        a.
+        [x]a.
 Ensure controls are in place to block public access to the bucket.
-        b.
+        [x]b.
 Ensure S3 bucket access logging is enabled on the CloudTrail S3 bucket.
-    3. Ensure CloudTrail trails are integrated with CloudWatch Logs.
+    [x]3.
+Ensure CloudTrail trails are integrated with CloudWatch Logs.

 CloudWatch Filters and Alarms Requirements:

     Send an email to a configured email address when any of the following events are logged within CloudTrail:

-        4. Unauthorized API calls
+        [x]4.
+Unauthorized API calls
-        5. Management Console sign-in without MFA
+        [x]5.
+Management Console sign-in without MFA
-        6. Usage of the "root" account
+        [x]6.
+Usage of the "root" account

 Default VPCs Requirements:

-    7. Remove the default VPC within every region of the account.
+    []7.
+Remove the default VPC within every region of the account.

 Completed to 6.
 Point 4 and 5 are untested, but coded in the same way as point 6 and 6 was tested and works as seen below of alarm email. ![ImageFolder/RootUsageWorks](ImageFolder/RootUsageWorks.PNG)

-Files:
+**Files:**

 - main.tf
 - SepFiles/

 main.tf contains one long file of code to do the above, whereas SepFiles/ contains the same code split into smaller sections for readability.

+**Trello Usage**

 Through the project I have used Trello to keep track of required tasks and made comments about my usage of resources found, and what resource satisfies the task.
 Below is the board from the get go: